openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 Build Packages
 **************

 #.
-Back to the Building Docker container, terminal identified as
+Go back to the terminal identified as "**Two**", which is the Building Docker container.

-   "**Two**"
-#. **Temporal!** Build-Pkgs Errors Be prepared to have some missing /
+#. **Temporal!** Build-Pkgs Errors.
+Be prepared to have some missing /
-   corrupted rpm and tarball packages generated during `Build the CentOS Mirror Repository`_ which will make the next step to fail, if that happens please download manually those missing / corrupted packages.
+   corrupted rpm and tarball packages generated during `Build the CentOS Mirror Repository`_, which will cause the next step to fail.
+If that step does fail, manually download those missing / corrupted packages.

-#. **Update the symbolic links**
+#.
+Update the symbolic links:

    .. code:: sh

       $ generate-cgcs-centos-repo.sh /import/mirrors/CentOS/stx-r1/CentOS/pike/

 #.
-Build-Pkgs
+Build the packages:

    .. code:: sh

       $ build-pkgs

-#. **Optional!** Generate-Cgcs-Tis-Repo
+#. **Optional!** Generate-Cgcs-Tis-Repo:

-   This step is optional but will improve performance on subsequent builds.
-The cgcs-tis-repo has the dependency information that sequences the build order; To generate or update the information the following command needs to be executed after building modified or new packages.
+   While this step is optional, it improves performance on subsequent builds.
+The cgcs-tis-repo has the dependency information that sequences the build order.
+To generate or update the information, you need to execute the following command after building modified or new packages.

    .. code:: sh